-From hinged doors to sliding operations, security door locks keep homes safe.
+From hinged security doors to sliding security doors, the door locks keep homes safe.
 Replacing them might seem like a straightforward job, but getting it right the first time is essential to ensuring the safety of your home.
 That’s why it’s always best to call the professionals out for help with the job.
 That said, we’re happy to explain more about security door lock replacement and what you can expect from the process in your home.

 Reasons to change out your security door lock

 Security doors serve a major function in the safety of your Perth home or business.
 So making sure that the locks are in top working order is pivotal.
 But aside from a malfunction, what are the other signs that you should change your security door locks?
 Here are the most common: